ETFs: 3 Levels of Liquidity for Greater Market Access

 Trading Volume Does Not Equal Liquidity

-Three Sources of ETF Liquidity
+3 Sources of ETF Liquidity

-The most visible source of ETF liquidity is on-screen liquidity, which the average investor has access to via a variety of sources such as a brokerage house.
-This level of liquidity represents the trading activity that has already occurred on the exchange and is visible in the secondary market, where ETFs are priced and traded like stocks.
+The most visible source of ETF liquidity is on-screen liquidity, which the average investor can see via a variety of sources, such as financial websites.
+On-screen liquidity represents the trading activity that has already occurred on the exchange and is visible in the secondary market where ETFs are priced and traded like stocks.

-Typically, there are two prices for an ETF visible to the public: the price at which someone is willing to purchase the ETF (known as the bid) and the price at which someone is willing to sell the ETF (known as the offer or ask).
+Typically, there are two prices for an ETF visible to the public.
+From the brokers’ perspective, there is the price at which they are willing to purchase a specific number of ETF shares (known as the bid) and the price at which they are willing to sell a specific number of ETF shares (known as the offer or ask).
 The difference between the two prices is called the spread.

 The Creation and Redemption Process Ensures ETFs Liquidity

-The creation and redemption process ensures there is sufficient inventory to fill investors’ orders.
+The creation and redemption process ultimately ensures there is sufficient inventory to fill investors’ orders.
 It allows large buy or sell trades to be executed in the ETF with little or no impact to the market.